 Operations that mainly serve high-risk populations, such as hospitals, nursing homes or daycares, should never serve raw seed sprouts, raw or undercooked eggs, meat or seafood, or unpasteurized milk or juice as the risk of foodborne illness is much higher with these food types.

 Millions per year fall ill due to unsafe foods.
-This could be prevented by better understanding how this happens and ensuring staff is adequately trained in prevention.
+This is largely preventably by better understanding how this happens and proactively training staff in preventative measures.

 What is a foodborne illness?
 Foodborne illnesses are diseases transmitted to people by food.
 It is considered an outbreak when: